Armin Grau: Political career

-Grau became a member of the Bundestag in the 2021 elections, representing the Ludwigshafen/Frankenthal district.
-In parliament, he has since been serving on the Health Committee and the Committee on the Environment, Nature Conservation, Nuclear Safety and Consumer Protection.
+Grau became a member of the Bundestag in the 2021 elections, representing the Ludwigshafen/Frankenthal district.He came fourth in the Ludwigshafen/Frankenthal constituency with 11.2% of the first votes and thus missed out on the direct mandate.

 In addition to his committee assignments, Grau has been one of the founding members of a cross-party group promoting a One Health approach since 2022.